iojini/sudden-network-slowdowns/sudden-network-slowdowns-event-creation.md

 ## Steps the "Bad Actor" took Create Logs and IoCs:
 1. Provision a Windows VM and confirm the VM is reachable externally (e.g., ping)
 2. Onboard the VM to Microsoft Defender for Endpoint (MDE)
-3. Run the following PowerShell command on the onboarded VM to simulate lateral reconnaissance and port scanning:<br>
+3. Run the following PowerShell script on the onboarded VM to simulate lateral reconnaissance and port scanning:<br>
     [Port Scan Simulation Script](https://github.com/iojini/sudden-network-slowdowns/blob/main/scripts/portscan.ps1)

 ---